CapSens/etlify/README.md

 - **Start small**: sync only the fields you truly need in your serializer.
 You can add more later.
 - **Stable payloads**: avoid non-deterministic fields (timestamps, random IDs) in the payload; they defeat idempotence.
 - **Guard with `sync_if`**: skip incomplete records (e.g. no email) to reduce noise.
-- **Observe logs**: Etlify uses your configured logger; in development, check the console.
 - **Queue selection**: route `SyncJob` to a dedicated low-priority queue to keep UX jobs snappy.

 ### Common questions